Bahrain: Economy

 Unemployment, especially among the young, and the depletion of both oil and underground water resources are major long-term economic problems.
-In 2008, the jobless figure was at 4%, with women over represented at 85% of the total.
-In 2007 Bahrain became the first Arab country to institute unemployment benefits as part of a series of labour reforms instigated under Minister of Labour, Dr. Majeed Al Alawi.
+In 2008, the jobless figure was at 4%, with women overrepresented at 85% of the total.
+In 2007 Bahrain became the first Arab country to institute unemployment benefits as part of a series of labour reforms instigated under Minister of Labour, Majeed Al Alawi.

+As of Q4 2022, total employment in Bahrain stood at 746,145 workers.
+This included both Bahraini and Non-Bahraini workers.
+These employment levels represented a full recovery of employment since the downturn caused by the COVID pandemic.

+Energy

 Tourism

 As a tourist destination, Bahrain received over eleven million visitors in 2019.
 Most of these are from the surrounding Arab states, although an increasing number hail from outside the region due to growing awareness of the kingdom's heritage and partly due to its higher profile as a result of the Bahrain Grand Prix.

 The kingdom combines modern Arab culture and the archaeological legacy of five thousand years of civilisation.
 The island is home to forts including Qalat Al Bahrain which has been listed by UNESCO as a World Heritage Site.
-The Bahrain National Museum has artefacts from the country's history dating back to the island's first human inhabitants some 9000 years ago and the Beit Al Quran (Arabic: بيت القرآن, meaning: the House of Qur'an) is a museum that holds Islamic artefacts of the Qur'an.
+The Bahrain National Museum has artefacts from the country's history dating back to the island's first human inhabitants some 9000 years ago and the Beit Al Quran (Arabic: بيت القرآن, meaning: the House of Qur'an) is a museum that holds Muslim artefacts of the Qur'an.
 Some of the popular historical tourist attractions in the kingdom are the Al Khamis Mosque, which is one of the oldest mosques in the region, the Arad fort in Muharraq, Barbar temple, which is an ancient temple from the Dilmunite period of Bahrain, as well as the A'ali Burial Mounds and the Saar temple.
 The Tree of Life, a 400-year-old tree that grows in the Sakhir desert with no nearby water, is also a popular tourist attraction.

 Bird watching (primarily in the Hawar Islands), scuba diving, and horse riding are popular tourist activities in Bahrain.
 Many tourists from nearby Saudi Arabia and across the region visit Manama primarily for the shopping malls in the capital Manama, such as the Bahrain City Centre and Seef Mall in the Seef district of Manama.
 The Manama Souq and Gold Souq in the old district of Manama are also popular with tourists.